Tons of overripe tomatoes become projectiles in Spain's ‘Tomatina’ food fight

 The only guideline during the free-for-all is to squash each tomato before throwing to reduce its impact.
 Even so, some participants opt to wear protective goggles and earplugs.

-For those worried about the waste, organizers say the tomatoes are grown specifically for “Tomatina” and not edible anyway.
+For those worried about the waste, organizers say the tomatoes are grown specifically for the “Tomatina” and not edible anyway.
+Organizers say that the tomatoes used in the party don’t meet the quality control standards for human consumption.
+They say if there were not used in the “Tomatina” they would be thrown away.
 This year’s supply hails from a town over five hours away.

-A cannon shot tells participants the battle is over.
-As the adrenaline drains, partiers use communal showers to clean up while workers hose the crimson slurry off the streets.
+A cannon shot told participants the battle is over.
+As their adrenaline drained, revelers used communal showers to clean up while workers hosed the crimson slurry off the streets.

 Joseph Wilson contributed to this report from Barcelona, Spain.